Our look at the 2025 club lists now includes all the teams, with a conclusion at bottom. See below.

 No doubt, there will be injuries to their twilight midfielders, and that is where Graham and the junior midfielders will get opportunity.

 Westcoast seems innately a tall team, maybe, because of the dry conditions in Western Australia.
 Yet, when they won their premierships in 1992, 1994.
 2006, and 2018, they weren't so tall.
-We know Westcoast are rebuilding, but their is concern in their list that they have 17 developing and junior aged players that are 190cm or taller.
+We know Westcoast are rebuilding, but there is concern in their list that they have 17 developing and junior aged players that are 190cm or taller.
 However, credit to them for packing out each height range of their junior players.

 The knock is the big gap in their developing (22-24yo) smaller-mediums (181-185cm), taller mediums (186-189cm) and mobile talls (190-194cms), although this should rectify itself over the next 2-3 years.